Pnwcomputers/JWrapper-ScreenConnect-RAT-Remediation-Toolkit/README.md

 The attack follows this progression:

+1. **Initial Access — Phishing Lure:** User receives a phishing email and is directed to a Cloudflare Turnstile CAPTCHA page.
+After passing the CAPTCHA, a malicious file is downloaded.
+Observed lure types include:
-1. **Initial Access:** User executes a fake e-signature lure — typically an NSIS installer named `e-Signature-Key_Access_ID-[ID].exe` — bearing a valid DigiCert Authenticode certificate.
-Windows displays a trusted (blue) UAC prompt.
-No AV alert fires.
+   - NSIS installer: `e-Signature-Key_Access_ID-[ID].exe` — bearing a valid DigiCert Authenticode certificate, producing a trusted (blue) UAC prompt
+   - VBScript files: `E-INVITE.vbs`, `Proposal-03-2026.vbs`, and similar names
+   - Both variants ultimately deliver the same ScreenConnect payload via PowerShell or direct execution

-2. **Stage 1 — ScreenConnect (Immediate Access):** The installer silently drops and installs a weaponized ConnectWise ScreenConnect client (`rq.msi` + `rqe.exe`).
+2. **Stage 1 — ScreenConnect (Immediate Silent Access):** The installer silently drops and installs a weaponized ConnectWise ScreenConnect client (`rq.msi` + `rqe.exe`).
 All 13 user-facing notification settings are explicitly pre-disabled — no tray icon, no connection banner, no user alert of any kind.
-The client beacons to the attacker's relay via anonymous dynamic DNS (`gqpplgq2g.anondns.net:8041`).
+The client beacons to the attacker's relay.

 3. **Stage 2 — JWrapper/SimpleHelp RAT (Persistent Backdoor):** Using the live ScreenConnect session, the attacker deploys a second-stage persistent backdoor packaged via JWrapper (`officeSH26_working_verf.scr`) that installs SimpleHelp v5.5.14 as a SYSTEM-level Windows service.
 This provides screen monitoring, remote scripting, file transfer, and process injection capabilities with zero user notification.